obspy/obspy/Home.md

    [ObsPy: A Python Toolbox for Seismology](http://www.seismosoc.org/publications/SRL/SRL_81/srl_81-3_es/), SRL, 81(3), 530-533.
 2. Tobias Megies, Moritz Beyreuther, Robert Barsch, Lion Krischer, Joachim Wassermann (2011), [ObsPy – What can it do for data centers and observatories?](http://www.annalsofgeophysics.eu/index.php/annals/article/view/4838) Annals Of Geophysics, 54(1), 47-58, doi:10.4401/ag-4838.

-## Mailing List

-If you are using ObsPy we **strongly recommend** for you to join the [[obspy-users] mailing list](http://lists.obspy.org/listinfo).
-This list will be the place where new additions, important changes and bug fixes will be announced.
-The list can also be used to contact other ObsPy users for open discussions.

 ## Developer Corner